 - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 Primary MCL's are set as close to the PHG's (or MCLG's) as is economically and technologically feasible.
 Secondary MCL's are set to protect the odor, taste, and appearance of drinking water. - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLG's are set by the U.S. Environmental Protection Agency. - Public Health Goal (PHG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-PHG's are set by the California Environmental Protection Agency. - Primary Drinking Water Standard or PDWS: MCL's for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements. - Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water. - Regulatory Action Level: The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements which a water system must follow. - n/a: not applicable nd: not detectable at testing limit ppb: parts per billion or micrograms per liter ppm: parts per million or milligrams per liter pC/l: picocuries per liter (a measure of radiation)
+PHG's are set by the California Environmental Protection Agency. - Maximum residual disinfectant level (MRDL): The level of a disinfectant added for water treatment that may not be exceeded at the consumer's tap. - Maximum residual disinfectant level goal (MRDLG): The level of a disinfectant added for water treatment below which there is no known or expected risk to health.
+MRDLG's are set by the U.S. Environmental Protection Agency. - Primary Drinking Water Standard or PDWS: MCL's and MRDL's for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements. - Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water. - Regulatory Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - n/a: not applicable nd: not detectable at testing limit ppb: parts per billion or micrograms per liter ppm: parts per million or milligrams per liter pC/l: picocuries per liter (a measure of radiation)